Recommendations & Conclusions

 There is a shortfall in data needed to accurately analyse the scale of the problem and identify policy solutions.
 In line with our Principle 4, the government should commission a large-scale research project into how far social media recommendation systems spread, amplify or prioritise harmful content.
 This should be undertaken …

-Government response.
 The government states that Ofcom, as the independent online safety regulator, is best placed to judge and undertake research into content recommender systems, rather than the government commissioning a project directly.
-It also points to the Data (Use and Access) …
+It also points to the Data (Use and Access) Act, which will create a …

 Department for Science, Innovation and Technology